bms5213-F2021/project3/README.md

       * re-plot/repeat step 1 with data without outlier
       * re-check assumptions on data without outlier
       * perform hypothesis test
+3. Write 1-3 paragraphs *(2 points)*
+  * stating the analysis question (original question posed by the professor for this data file/analysis)
-3. Write a paragraph or two explaining the analysis that was done and the results you observe *(2 points)*
+  * explaining the analysis that was done
+  * explaining the results you observe
+  * explaining how the analysis and results answer the original question posed by the professor (for this data file/analysis)

 #### Helpful Resources